 Galapagos Mockingbirds are renowned for their inquisitiveness - they will often come over to check you out, rather than flying away.
 In fact some of the guests on Galapatours naturalist cruises have told us that Mockingbirds have come and perched on their heads!
 The guides on our tours have a wealth of knowledge about all the bird species on the island, and will make sure you have the best chances of meeting them face to face for yourself.

 As the name implies, the Galapagos Mockingbird mimics (or “mocks”) different calls and sounds made by other species.
 They nest in trees or cacti, but they spend a lot of their time on the ground, and can often be seen running in and out of the ground cover looking for food.
 One noteworthy sub-species is the Hood mockingbird, also kown as the Española mockingbird.
 This fearless, and sometimes aggressive little bird is a clever scavenger, and it has even been seen feeding on the blood of wounded (but very much alive) sea birds - the Galapagos Islands' own vampire!

-Fast Facts about Galapagos Mockingbird
+Fast Facts about the Galapagos Mockingbird

 - Galapagos Mockingbirds prefer to run rather than fly